6 Ways to Make Selling Your Home Easy When You Downsize

 6. Know your market and offer attractive pricing

-Hire a real estate agent who is active, engaged, and motivated to help you sell your home.
+Hire an active, engaged, and motivated real estate agent to help you sell your home.
 Work with him or her to research home values in your area.

 Don't base your price solely on your home's appraised value — you also need to know the sale price of comparable homes nearby.
 Your home may be under- or overvalued compared to the rest of your local market.